 I’m going to be that obnoxious person and say that I took Donald Trump both literally and seriously during his campaign.
 As soon as he announced his candidacy, my body went into mild panic mode and I talked about said panic to anybody who could stand to listen.
 It wasn’t only that his rhetoric went after people like me: an immigrant, urban-dwelling Latina.
 It was that his figure was strangely and terrifyingly familiar to someone who is from Latin America and has lived in the region for a good portion of her life.
 Trump had all the traits of a stereotypical Latin American caudillo.
 My opinion on this has not changed during his first weeks in power.

-I think there is something we can learn about our present time through the Dictator Novels of Latin America.
+I think there is something we can learn about our present time through the Latin American dictator novels.
 I agree that this may sound like a total exaggeration.
 After all, Trump was democratically elected.
 The system of checks and balances in the US is still functioning, mass protests have unfolded freely and the press continues to do its work.
 But the events of the last week are cause for unease and alarm.
 Even if the worst doesn’t happen within our borders, the rise of nationalist and authoritarian movements abroad are troublesome.
-It’s important to read about peaceful acts of resistance and uplifiting stories of justice.
+It’s important to read about peaceful acts of resistance and uplifting stories of justice.
 Yet, I’m also of the idea that we should be aware of the very real dangers we face.
-This is what this list is is meant to do.
+This is what this list of Latin American dictator novels is meant to do.

 The Autumn of the Patriarch by Gabriel García Marquez